Grants and Loans

 Federal Direct Loan Program

 This program includes subsidized and unsubsidized Federal Stafford Loans.
-During the first year of undergraduate study, an eligible student may borrow up to $3,500; $4,500 in the second year; and $5,500 in subsequent years.
-Eligible dependent students may also borrow an additional $2,000 Unsubsidized Stafford Loan.
+During the first year of undergraduate study, an eligible student may borrow up to $5,500; $6,500 in the second year; and $7,500 in subsequent years.
 Students who meet the federal requirements for independent student status and dependent students whose parents are not able to secure a Federal PLUS Loan may be eligible to receive additional funds through the unsubsidized Federal Stafford Loan Program.
-If eligible, first and second year students may borrow up to $6,000 and upperclass students may borrow up to $7,000.

 Also available under this program is the Federal PLUS Loan.
-Parents with good credit histories may borrow up to the cost of education, not covered by financial aid.
+Parents and graduate students with good credit histories may borrow up to the cost of education, not covered by financial aid.

-For loans made after July 1, 2012, Federal Subsidized and Unsubsidized Stafford Loans will carry a fixed interest rate of 6.8% and Federal PLUS Loans 7.9%
+Undergraduates: Federal Subsidized and Unsubsidized Stafford Loans carry a fixed interest rate of 6.53%, while Federal PLUS Loans have an 9.08% fixed interest rate.

 Students and parents should always exhaust federal student loan options before considering private loans.

-Cooper Union has funds available from which awards are made to qualified students in need of aid.
-Cooper Union Grants are made possible through the income of Cooper Union endowment and the generosity of our alumni and friends who contribute to special funds.
+The Cooper Union has funds available from which awards are made to qualified students in need of aid.
+The Cooper Union grants are made possible through the income of The Cooper Union endowment and the generosity of our alumni and friends who contribute to special funds.